 Our helpful, dedicated financial aid counseling team works individually with our students and their families to help them afford MIT.

-We are one of only seven American universities that practice need-blind admissions and offer full-need aid to all of our students.
-This means that your family’s ability to pay for MIT01 Families whose total income is less than $75,000, with typical assets, are not expected to contribute toward their student’s MIT education.
+We are one of only nine American universities that practice need-blind admissions and offer full-need aid to all of our students, domestic and international.
+This means that your family’s ability to pay for MIT01 Beginning with the 2025–2026 academic year, families whose total income is less than $100,000, with typical assets, are not expected to contribute toward their student’s MIT education.
 However, students are still expected to contribute toward their own expenses from their summer savings contribution and student employment during the school year.
-As a student you may be able to offset your expected student contribution with an outside scholarship or a Pell Grant if eligible. is not factored into your consideration for admission, and if you are admitted we will provide you with a financial aid package that meets 100% of your demonstrated financial need.02 Demonstrated financial need is a term used in the financial aid world that means something like 'the amount of financial aid we estimate your family needs in order to afford MIT, based on the information you provided.
+As a student you may be able to offset your expected student contribution with an outside scholarship or a Pell Grant if eligible. is not factored into your consideration for admission, and if you are admitted we will provide you with financial aid that meets 100% of your demonstrated financial need.02 Demonstrated financial need is a term used in the financial aid world that means something like 'the amount of financial aid we estimate your family needs in order to afford MIT, based on the information you provided.
 Determining one's financial need is a mix of an art and a science: as this page explains, some of our need analysis is based on standard calculations, and some of it is the consideration of other, individual circumstances.
-If you are concerned you are unable to afford MIT after seeing your financial aid award, please reach out to your financial aid counselor.
+If you are concerned you are unable to afford MIT after seeing your financial aid offer, please reach out to your financial aid counselor.
 You may be asked to submit a financial aid appeal.

 Upon admission, every MIT student is assigned to a financial aid counselor.
 Your counselor works carefully to understand your financial situation in order to assess need and award aid equitably.
 They may reach out with questions when reviewing your financial aid application.
 You are also encouraged to contact your counselor if you have any concerns or questions as well.